Skip to primary content

 The Experimentation Plateau

-The plateau exists because experimentation and infrastructure require different organizational commitments.
-Experiments can run on separate technology stacks, managed by dedicated teams, with limited integration into production systems.
-Infrastructure demands enterprise-grade reliability, deep integration with existing platforms, governance frameworks that satisfy regulators, and — most critically — the organizational willingness to redesign core processes around AI capabilities rather than overlaying AI onto existing processes.
+The plateau exists because experimentation and infrastructure demand different organizational commitments.
+Experiments can run on separate tech stacks, managed by dedicated teams, with limited integration into production systems.

 Trading and Market Operations